LM-15/falltest/README.md

     * date of publication (At this point in time, we are not bringing in the instance dataofpublication because it is not in standardized form; institutions may want to consider bringing it in if they set up parsing options to suit their needs.
 Will likely add date one and date two data from the source record when available (MARC  008 (places 7-10 for date 1, and 11-14 for date 2)).
     * geographic area code (source record)
     * is open access (source record?)
-    * withdrawn in timeframe (instance suppressed with status update date in timeframe??)
+    * withdrawn in timeframe (instance suppressed with status update date in timeframe?)
     * transferred within the institution in a time period
     * has retention requirements / is an obligatory copy (have retention policy field on holdings?)
-    * is government document (how this will be addressed by institutions can very greatly; statistical code, location, source record (not yet available; e.g., MARC 008, 086 for federal US/Canadian docs))
+    * is government document (how this will be addressed by institutions can vary greatly; statistical code, location, source record (not yet available; e.g., MARC 008, 086 for federal US/Canadian docs))
     * acquired as part of a project
     * identifying records for collections like CRL if in catalog, so can be excluded for national reporting
   </details>